 Individuals experiencing domestic violence usually connect with YWCA by calling the crisis line.
 When someone indicates they would like to enter the shelter or start receiving services in the community, they are paired with a YWCA Advocate.
 100% of clients complete safety planning with their Advocate as part of their intake process.
 Advocates also provide education about the dynamics of domestic violence to new clients.
 An Advocate will work with a client for as long as the client wants services.
 Advocates help connect clients to community resources, including the legal system, medical care, school system for children, stable housing, etc.

 For residential clients, the shelter is staffed 24/7 with Crisis Service Assistants who help meet daily needs for shelter residents.
 YWCA has a dedicated Nutrition Coordinator who prepares meals and teaches classes on healthy cooking as well as a Housing Coordinator who works with residential clients on creating an after-shelter housing plan.
-YWCA also has a Child Specialist on staff who works with children that accompany their parent into the shelter, ensuring they can continue school and helping them process their own trauma.
+YWCA also has a Children’s Coordinator on staff who works with children that accompany their parent into the shelter, ensuring they can continue school and helping them process their own trauma.

 How did Circle get started?

-Circle began 28 years ago with a group of women who had an idea to raise funds for YWCA’s domestic violence shelter.
+Circle began 29 years ago with a group of women who had an idea to raise funds for YWCA’s domestic violence shelter.
 They wanted 100 women to come together and each donate $100 in support of YWCA’s domestic violence services.
 At that time in the late 90s, few believed that women had the financial capital to come together and put on a successful fundraising event.
 The doubters were proved wrong: Circle was immensely successful and continued on as a women-only fundraising event for at least a decade.
 In the mid-2000s, men were invited to join Circle for the first time.

 The goal of Circle has always been and continues to be to provide a circle of financial support for individuals and their children experiencing domestic violence in northeast Indiana.
 Circle raises both awareness and funds for YWCA’s life changing domestic violence services.